Trip Planning, Logistics, & Other Thoughts

 Buying a Flight

 We initially bought a one way ticket and hoped that when we went through customs it wouldn't be an issue.
 That worked for us and they didn’t seem to be worried because we were on a 12 month working Holiday Visa and they recognized that we wouldn’t have one yet.
-When we did purchase our return ticket we did it on the one phone that we had with a New Zealand SIM card (see Cell Phones & WiFi below) and were able to access cheaper flights in New Zealand Dollars because of the beneficial exchange rate from NZD to USD at the time of our travels.
+When we did purchase our return ticket we did it on the one phone we had with a New Zealand SIM card (see Cell Phones & WiFi below).
+We were able to access cheaper flights in New Zealand Dollars because of the beneficial exchange rate from NZD to USD at the time of our travels.
 We ended up finding cheaper flights on the way back than on the way there.

 Walking Northbound or Southbound?